chrisbodhi/newschematic/README.md

 ### Deployment

+- Typically: push changes to `master`, watch Codeship ship it.
-- `./deploy.sh` to generate and deploy the latest content
+- Manually: `./deploy.sh` to generate and deploy the latest content